 The Company has derivative instruments that are classified as Level 2.
-The Company does not have any financial instruments classified as Level 3, and there were no movements between these categories during the three and six months ended June 30, 2017 or June 30, 2016.
+The Company does not have any financial instruments classified as Level 3, and there were no movements between these categories during the nine months ended September 30, 2018 or September 30, 2017.

 Forward Purchase Contracts and Derivatives

 The Company enters into supply agreements for grain and seed production with settlement values based on commodity market futures pricing.
 The Company accounts for these derivative financial instruments utilizing the authoritative guidance in ASC Topic 815, Derivatives and Hedging.
-Realized gains and losses from derivative contracts are recorded as research and development (R&D) expenses as a result of breeding contract activity.
+Realized gains and losses from derivative contracts are recorded as R&D expenses as a result of breeding contract activity.
 The fair value for forward purchase contracts is estimated based on exchange-quoted prices.

-The Company expenses patent costs, including related legal costs, as incurred and records such costs within selling, general and administrative expenses in the statements of operations.
+The Company expenses patent costs, including related legal costs, as incurred.
+Costs to write, maintain, in-license, and defend patents are recorded as selling, general and administrative expenses in the statements of operations.
+Costs to support the research for filing patents are recorded as research and development expenses in the statements of operations.